Measure thy life by

 things hold down, hold in our souls,

-God really mean the emptying to reach so far
+really mean the emptying to reach so far as

-though it was, was laid down that He might
+it was, was laid down that He might live by

-defiled and worthless, shall we not lay it
+worthless, shall we not lay it down that we

 But how?
 Again